davidmigloz/langchain_dart/packages/openai_dart/README.md

   request: CreateChatCompletionRequest(
     model: ChatCompletionModel.modelId('gpt-3.5-turbo'),
     messages: [
-      ChatCompletionMessage(
-        role: ChatCompletionMessageRole.system,
+      ChatCompletionMessage.system(
         content:
             'You are a helpful assistant that replies only with numbers ' 'in order without any spaces or commas', ),
-      ChatCompletionMessage(
-        role: ChatCompletionMessageRole.user,
+      ChatCompletionMessage.user(
+        content: ChatCompletionUserMessageContent.string(
-        content: 'List the numbers from 1 to 9',
+          'List the numbers from 1 to 9',
+        ),
       ),
     ],
   ),